bcgov/GDX-Analytics/testing/migration_tests/README.md

 Scripts to provide better automation and coverage on the testing strategy of the WebTrends to Snowplow migration.

-These scripts are an ongoing project to
+These scripts are part of an ongoing project while WebTrends migration is ongoing.

 ## Getting Help